jostylr/event-when/README.md

 This silences the passed in events or the last one added.
 In other words, it will not appear in the list of events.
 If an event is applied multiple times and silenced, it will be silent for the

 ___
-### Event Object
-<a name="#event-object"></a>
-Each emitted event calls the listener with the first argument as the data and second argument as an event object.
-The event object consists of the following properties:

-* `emitter` This is the emitter itself allowing one full access to emitting, oning, offing, whatever.
-* `ev` This is the full event string that has been emitted.
-* `data` This is the data object that is passed into the emit.
-It is the same as the first argument given to the handler.
-* `scopes` This is an object whose keys are the scope event strings and whose values are the objects stored under that scope.
-* `pieces` This is the result of splitting `ev` on the scope separator, reversed.
-* `count` This is the value of the counter for which emit this was.
-* `timing` What the timing of the emit was.
-* `events` This is an array that contains `[event substring, handlers]`.
-The handlers array is a copy of the handlers attached to the named event.
-* `cur` This is changed after each handler handling.
-It is an array of `[event substring, handler]` It represents the current event and handler being executed.
-* `stop` This is not set, but if set to true, this will halt any further handlers from firing from this event object's events.

-__example__

-If the event "file:bob" was emitted with data "neat" , then the event object emitted would be something like:

-    {emitter : emitter,
-     ev : "file:bob",
-     data : "neat",
-     scopes : {file: {}, bob: {}, "file:bob" : {} },
-     pieces : ["bob", "file"],
-     count : 102,
-     timing : "momentary",
-     events : [ ["file:bob" , [handler1]], ["file", [handler2]] ],
-     cur : ["file:bob", handler1]
-    }

-___
 ### Filter Type